 Most of Africa’s transport is by road.
 Border crossing times and bureaucracy, together with corruption at crossings cause significant delays.
 For example, a round trip from Tanzania to South Africa can take a minimum of 18 days.

 Rail is sometimes used for bulk transport, in particular for oil and gas and mining, but most railways were built relatively lightly and few have invested in rehabilitating and renewing infrastructure and rolling stock in the past 15 years.
 Railways are mostly government operated and bureaucratic constraints and lack of commercial incentives prevent them from competing successfully.

 Sea freight is a problem, particularly up the east coast of Africa, due to the major increase in piracy over the past few years with attacks peaking in 2009, with more than 400 incidents around the African coasts.
 Some decline is being seen in 2010 and 2011, but it is still seen as major deterrent to companies trading across the continent.

 The North-South Corridor is part of a set of initiatives to reduce the costs of doing business in the eastern and southern Africa region so as to make it more competitive globally.
 It is a flagship programme of the COMESA-EAC-SADC Tripartite and is chaired by President Jacob Zuma.
 The goal is to ultimately link Durban to Lubumbashi in the DRC, with a spur to Dar es Salaam in Tanzania.
 Other key corridors that could be considered include the Beira and Maputo corridors into Mozambique, the Northern and Central Corridors in East Africa, and the GILA corridor in West Africa.

-Further, tax and regulatory frameworks in Africa tend to be very different from one jurisdiction to another; unlike for companies operating in markets such as the European Union where there is
+Further, tax and regulatory frameworks in Africa tend to be very different from one jurisdiction to another; unlike for companies operating in markets such as the European Union where there is greater uniformity.

 However, there are significant plans to reduce some of these issues through trading agreements across different countries.